 In 1982, City Manager Steve Bernard proposed the Leadership Grand Rapids (LGR) program to the Grand Rapids Area Chamber of Commerce, and in response, the Chamber appointed a steering committee.
 The program was officially established in 1984, and the inaugural Leadership Grand Rapids class graduated from the program in 1986.

 In October of 2007, the Download GR program was launched to serve young professionals in their early to late twenties.
 The purpose of this program was to connect high-potential hires new to the area with others like themselves and the community as they start their professional careers.
 This program was transformed into our Emerging Leaders Series in 2010 which is five half-day sessions.

 In early 2008, a skills-based leadership program, Leadership Advantage, was launched to provide a “graduate level” program to further develop the critical thinking skills of emerging and established leaders.

-In November 2014, we are launching a new program, Leadership: An Inside-Out Perspective, a transformative leadership development course geared toward seasoned professionals who currently serve as functional leaders, managers or project leads.
+In November 2014, we launched a new program, Leadership: An Inside-Out Perspective, a transformative leadership development course geared toward seasoned professionals who currently serve as functional leaders, managers or project leads.

 Both current and future Chamber members are invited to attend the many leadership and community events and programs offered throughout the year.